Swapnajoy/Mini_Transfomer_Project/README.md

 </p>

 This model generalizes decently, and generated sequences reflect the training data’s language style — but still show occasional instability or repetition in longer generations, especially if trained too long or on a small dataset.

+config file for seq2seq, timestamp in the model saving directory, analysis file reorganising.